Does this system work with wheelchair fencing?

 Yes, this is why we developed a waistband clip.
 The pocket box slots into the waistband clip, and allows it to be used with any kind of sweatpants, breeches, or shorts.
 It also guarantees a ‘good pocket’ where the pocket box can accurately sense the fencer.

-Being able to use it with or without a clip also means that those who have the boxes directly in their pocket do not have a clip digging into their leg, or sitting uncomfortably in their pocket.
+Being able to use a pocket box with or without a clip also means that those who have the boxes directly in their pocket do not have a clip digging into their leg, or sitting uncomfortably in their pocket.

 USING THE PISTE BOX